| | This close-up shows the hair

 came down to Namibia because of war and now

 they live with the Himba tribe.
+The Herero tribe was originally

 part of the Himba tribe, but they separated